leggetter/realtime-internet-apps/slides.md

 ---

-## User Experience
+class: bg-cover trans-h top
+background-image: url(./img/game-latency.gif)

+--

-Is there a timely nature to the experience?
+### User Experience: Is there a timely nature to the experience?

 ???
 - Anything with human-to-human interaction